 The Ho’oponopono prayer is a wonderful way to stop the monkey-mind and ask for forgiveness and correction of our thoughts in that moment.
 It is a sort of mental cleansing so we can find our own inner balance again.
 From that place, the right action and the right words seem to flow naturally.
 It is an easy practice we can do anywhere and anytime.
 The other person need not be involved.
 All it needs is our willingness to change our minds and a sincere desire for peace.

 Another client, a university professor of neuroscience, used this as a mantra while jogging and noted over time a long-standing calf injury healed.
 He then used this prayer to diffuse the stress he would experience at university faculty meetings where he would feel scrutinised for his ability to procure grants.

 A single father who was struggling with depression found the prayer helpful to form a more solid connection with his teenage son.
 Others have also reported how saying this prayer before communication or after a discordant exchange is soothing and helps restore them to peace.

-Play with this practice yourself.
+Try Ho’oponopono when you are stuck in a difficult situation or when you experience unpleasant thoughts and emotions.
+Play with the practice — there’s nothing to lose and everything to gain.
 And don’t be surprised if your world starts to change—for the better.

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!